Kludron/kludron.github.io/_posts/security/hacking/2022-08-12-bitb-attacks.md

 #### Convincing Webpage

 It's quite simple for an attacker (or anyone) to replicate a webpage.
-Basically, anyone can view the source code of a webpage by rightclicking on their mouse and clicking 'View page source'.
+Basically, anyone can view the source code of a webpage by right-clicking on their mouse and clicking 'View page source'.
 Since the source code contains everything that makes the website look the way it does, someone simply needs to copy and paste this to a new website, make a few small adjustments, and